benjwalker/arise-frontend-framework/README.md

 # Arise Front-end Framework

-This framework is intended to assist any front-end developer creating code for Arise's projects.
+This framework is intended to assist any front-end developer creating code for [Arise's web development projects](https://wearearise.com/web).

 ##Requirements
 To run this code you should have handy...